TrademarkTrademark

 This article is part of our Terraform Provisioners guide.

-The remote-exec provisioner invokes scripts or commands on a remote resource after it has been created.
-Unlike local-exec (which runs commands on the machine executing Terraform), remote-exec connects to and executes commands directly on the target resource.
+The remote-exec provisioner runs scripts or commands on a remote resource after it's been created. local-exec runs commands on the machine running Terraform; remote-exec connects to the target resource and runs them there.

 Appropriate use cases: